 Anacostia River Fish Species

 Despite an array of environmental problems, the Anacostia River sustains populations of freshwater and anadromous fish.
-Fish species found in the river include American eel, striped bass, white perch, yellow perch, largemouth bass, bluegill, pumpkinseed, redbreast sunfish, green sunfish, hickory shad, river herring, channel catfish, yellow bullhead, brown bullhead, and northern hogsucker, creek chubsucker, and numerous smaller species.
+Fish species found in the river include American eel, striped bass, white perch, yellow perch, largemouth bass, bluegill, pumpkinseed, redbreast sunfish, green sunfish, hickory shad, river herring, channel catfish, yellow bullhead, brown bullhead, northern hogsucker, creek chubsucker, and numerous smaller species.